-A preliminary assessment of the outcome of these improvement schemes is shown in the table below.
+A preliminary assessment of the outcome of these improvement schemes is shown in the following table.
 The full analysis of achievement against each scheme's objectives is still being carried out and a final report will be published in the summer 2014.

-CQUIN scheme Rationale / objectives Estimated Compliance Venous thromboembolism (VTE) VTE is a significant cause of mortality, long-term disability and chronic ill health.
-Compliant Friends and Family Test (FFT) The Friends and Family Test will provide timely, granular feedback from patients about their experience.
-A number of different services will use the test including maternity and the emergency department.
+CQUIN scheme Rationale / Objectives Estimated Compliance Venous Thrombo- embolism (VTE) VTE is a significant cause of mortality, long-term disability and chronic ill health.
+Compliant Friends and Family test The Friends and Family Test will provide timely, granular feedback from patients about their experience.
+A number of different services will use the test including Maternity and the Emergency Department.
 Staff will also be surveyed.
-Partially Compliant Dementia screening in >75 yrs. for emergency admissions To make sure we screen patients who are admitted as an emergency for dementia.
-Compliant NHS Safety Thermometer This involves a series of measures to improve patient safety and benchmark us against other organisations.
-Partially Compliant Improvement in chronic obstructive pulmonary disease (COPD) COPD bundle: To improve long term prognosis and progression of the disease, to improve quality of life, reduced exacerbations, reduced hospital admissions and re-admissions.
-Alcohol screening in the emergency department To make sure that patients with alcohol problems are identified and their General Practitioners are informed, so that they can offer help.
-Not Compliant Stop smoking interventions in the Whittington Hospital Smoking cessation: Up to one in five deaths in London is due to smoking yet there are cost effective interventions that can be used in hospitals to reduce mortality, improve health and prevent admissions.
-Partially Compliant Avoiding unnecessary hospital admissions New models of care allow patients to be treated on an ambulatory basis in a hospital clinic setting or in their own homes.
-This improves the patient experience and allows patients to stay in their own home.
-Partially Compliant Supporting patients to self-care To support patients to self-care as evidence shows that this enables patients to take more control over their conditions, have greater self-confidence and to seek help faster when things go wrong Partially Compliant
+Partially Compliant Dementia screening in >75 yrs for emergency admissions To make sure we screen patients who are admitted as an emergency for dementia.
+Compliant Safety Thermometer This involves a series of measures to improve patient safety and benchmark us against other organisations.
+Partially Compliant Improvement in Chronic obstructive pulmonary disease (COPD) COPD bundle: To improve long term prognosis and progression of the disease, to improve quality of life, reduced exacerbations, reduced hospital admissions and re-admissions.
+Compliant Alcohol Screening in the Emergency Department To make sure that patients with alcohol problems are identified and that their General Practitioners are informed, so that they can offer help.
+Not Compliant Stop smoking interventions in the Acute Trust Smoking cessation: Up to one in five deaths in London is due to smoking yet there are cost effective interventions that can be used in hospitals to reduce that mortality, improve health and prevent admissions.
+Partially Compliant